 The white marbled elegant mausoleum of Chhota Imambara marks the brilliance of Indo-Islamic and Persian architecture.
 To the west of the Bara Imambara, this was built as a congregation hall by Nawab Muhhamad Ali Shah.
 The five arched doorways with verses from the holy Quran etched on them in Arabic script, the embellished spires, the princely dome, the slim towers, the grand interiors with exotic chandeliers and floor lamps brought from Belgium, all speak of opulence and a glorious past.

 The 60-foot tall gateway has a close resemblance with the Sublime Porte, Bab-i-Humayun in Turkey and is referred to as The Turkish Gate.
 The word Rumi is perhaps derived from Rome as today’s Turkey was a part of Eastern Roman Empire then.
 The topmost part of this arched entrance comprises an octagonal chhatri (umbrella).
-A water sprinkler system was operative.
+A water sprinkler system was operative, a blend of architectural innovation with elements of Lucknow culture.
 However, the convoluted floral adornments on the wall made of brick and lime still proclaim the mastery of their creator.
 This striking landmark is the outcome of the famine relief project of 1784 and it stands tall witnessing the annexure of Lucknow to the British East India Company, the exile of the last Nawab Wajid Ali Shah to Calcutta and withstanding the ravages it would face during India’s First War of Independence in 1857.

-As you meander through the labyrinthine lanes of the city, stop for a moment to marvel at the hand-embroidered textiles of Chikankari and Zardozi, the two traditional crafts of Lucknow for centuries.
+As you meander through the labyrinthine lanes of the city, stop for a moment to marvel at the hand-embroidered textiles of Chikankari and Zardozi, the two traditional crafts that have enriched Lucknow culture for centuries.
 Chikankari involves a needle and simple threads for embroidery whereas Zardozi, once designed for the Emperors and the Nawabs, includes gold, silver, crystal, gems and all other precious embellishments.

 The exquisite flowery, musky or woody fragrance from the beautifully designed glass bottles that line the shops near you would tell you about the artistry of attar (perfumes), which flourished under the advocacy of the Nawabs and had rightfully clinched its place in the craft world across the globe to date.